Integral-valued polynomials over the set of algebraic integers of bounded degree: Polynomially dense subsets of the ring of integers of a number field

 that is, $O_{n}$ is polynomially dense in $O$. \end{Theorem}

-\Proof We prove first a preliminary result.
-Given a nonzero ideal $I$ of $O$, there exists $\alpha\in I$ which has degree $n$.
+\Proof Given a non-zero ideal $I$ of $O$, there exists $\alpha\in I$ of degree $n$.
 In fact, suppose $I\cap\Z=d\Z$, for some non-zero integer $d$.
 Since $dO\subset I$, it is sufficient to prove the claim for the principal ideals of $O$ generated by an integer $d$.
 Pick an element $\alpha$ in $O$ of degree $n$.
-Then the conjugates over $\Q$ of $d\alpha$ are exactly $n$ and they lie in $dO$.
-In particular, we also see that $dO$ (and consequently any ideal $I$ of $O$) contains an algebraic integer of any possible degree which may appear in $O$ (notice that these degree must divide $n$).
+Then there are exactly $n$ conjugates of $d\alpha$ over $\Q$ and they lie in $dO$.